Starkill

 The members met and began writing materials in 2008, eventually signing to Century Media Records on 14 December 2012 and releasing Fires of Life on 16 May 2013.

-The band has incorporated many different musical styles, leading critics and fans to label them as melodic death metal, power metal, thrash metal, and symphonic black metal.
+The band has incorporated many different musical styles, giving them a general sound of melodic death metal and symphonic metal.

 History

 Foundation and Fires of Life (2012-2014)

 Founding members, and brothers, Parker Jameson and Spencer Weidner had been writing material since their early teens, yet had difficulty putting together a full band due to the lack of like-minded, capable musicians in their hometown.
 Because of this, Parker enrolled at Indiana University, hoping the school's music program would expose him to musicians with similar aspirations.
 Shortly after beginning his freshman year at Indiana University, Parker met guitarist Charlie Federici.
 The two discovered that they shared similar musical influences and goals, and with the addition of Charlie, the core of the band was formed.

 The three began writing and performing material under various names in the Indiana and Midwest regions, eventually attracting the attention of Century Media Records in early 2012 while subsequently and permanently settling on the name Starkill.
 The band began recording their debut album at Electrowerks Studios that summer, and announced their signing with Century Media months later in December.
 Their debut album, Fires of Life, was released in May 2013 and then the band toured around North America and Europe.